Pan Fried Potato Wedges (Small Batch)

 This taught me how to multi-task and get a full dinner on the table without the food getting cold.
 I still struggle with adding a side dish every day, but I’m better than I was this time last year.

-One side dish I make over and over and… are these Pan Fried Potato Wedges inspired by Aarti Sequeria’s cookbook (affiliate link).
+One side dish I make over and over and… are these Fried Potato Wedges inspired by Aarti Sequeria’s cookbook (affiliate link).

 I’ve lost count on how many times I’ve made her recipe.
 I mean, who doesn’t love crispy pan fried potatoes?
 There are days where I wish this WAS my full dinner and didn’t have to make anything else.

-I changed some of the spices around to make it more my own, but the technique is still the same.
-By parboiling the potatoes, you can get your pan fried potatoes super crispy while also soft in the middle.
+By parboiling the potatoes first, you can get your pan seared potatoes super crispy while also soft in the middle.
 Do not skip this step!
 Otherwise you will have hard, undercooked potatoes.

 The key to making crispy fried potato wedges is boiling them in water first before frying.
 This method is referred to as parboiling.